-BORN has in place a policy for patch management.
-As per the BORN policy, the BORN System Hosting Provider and the Application Service Provider notify the BORN System Administrator when a patch becomes available and make a recommendation regarding whether or not the patch should be installed.
-For Microsoft products supported by Windows Update service (WSUS), patches become available automatically on a monthly basis.
-For all other products, the recommended procedure from the vendor will be followed.
+BORN has in place a policy for patch management for operating system patches and other hosting system upgrades.

+As per the BORN policy, the BORN System Hosting Provider notifies the BORN System Administrator and the BORN Application Servicer Provider via e-mail when a critical patch becomes available.
+For Microsoft products supported by Windows Update service (WSUS), patches become available automatically on the WSUS application which is checked weekly by the BORN System Hosting Provider.
+All other patches are placed in a queue of approved patches.